 |The ACCC has delayed the launch of consumer data right (CDR) for the banking sector to July 2020, postponing key components of the reform that would have allowed the kick-off of open banking in Australia by February next year.
 Consumers will now be ...|

 |... non-banks have some data that is useful for banking business."
 These regulatory changes are open banking and consumer data right (CDR), which allow consumers to own their banking data, allowing them to share this data with other institutions and find ...|

-|... member engagement in super will closely follow the developments of open banking, with the passing of the Consumer Data Right paving the way for super funds to introduce "customer-centric products and solutions" powered by personalised data.
+|... of member engagement in super will closely follow the developments of open banking, with the passing of the Consumer Data Right paving the way for super funds to introduce "customer-centric products and solutions" powered by personalised data.
 According ...|

 |Brought to you by|

 |Keep up to date, don't be the last to know!
 Get the Financial Standard Daily Newsletter.|